 Information, including instructions for making a complaint to eSafety, is available on the eSafety website.
 Complaints about illegal and offensive content may be lodged by completing the online form.

 eSafety administers a complaints service for Australian children who experience serious cyberbullying.
-Under the scheme, eSafety can investigate complaints about serious cyberbullying material targeting an Australian child and require its removal. eSafety can require content be taken down from the full range of online services, for example social media platforms, games, websites and messaging services.
+Under the scheme, eSafety can investigate complaints about serious cyberbullying material targeting an Australian child and require its removal. eSafety can require content be taken down from the full range of online services used by children including social media platforms, games, websites and messaging services.

 Find out more about cyberbullying or make a report by visiting the eSafety website.